January was eating at black-owned restaurants.

 Jamaican food in the 7th ward!
 It’s a small place situated near the community bookstore, a bakery, and an incense/soap place that also sometimes holds events.
 There are only a few tables and there’s really no sit-down service, so don’t expect that.
 You order at the counter and they bring you your food in a to-go container, which is great, because it’s usually too much food to eat in one sitting anyway.
 They have your standard jerk chicken–which is grilled right behind the counter and may have your eyes burning from the spices aerosolized in the smoke–and then a BUNCH of other everyday items and specials.
 It was pretty cold outside when we went so we had to keep the door to the outside closed, making for a pretty smokey lunch.
 The upside was enjoying some hot coconut, turmeric, black bean soup, which didn’t look like much but was something I could have eaten two or three more bowls of.
 I seriously wish I had that recipe, and had the skills to make black beans from dried beans that aren’t either undercooked or exploded.

 For my entree I went with the jerk chicken, which came with beans and rice, cabbage, salad, and plantain patties.
 I also had a big cup of sugar cane juice.
 Everything was delicious, and I’d particularly go back for the sugar cane juice as a nice switch up from ice coffee; although I’m sure that sugar crash might not be as productive.
 I’ve also revisited this place since then, and had curry shrimp the second time.
 That wasn’t as appetizing for me.
 A lot of spice with less flavor.
-But I will be back to try something else, and maybe remember to take pictures the next time!
+But I will be back to try something else!